Ending Demand – Raising Healthy Boys

 Your church or community can engage men in being part of the solution — opening conversations, hosting events or connecting with organizations that offer tools and resources.

-Men As Peacemakers (MAP) is building safe communities through programs that address and undermine the root causes of violence against women and children including sexism, male dominance, racism, homophobia, and transphobia.
-MAP is at the forefront of a movement to promote equality and end violence against women and children.
+Men As Peacemakers (MAP) is building safe communities through programs that address and undermine the root causes of violence against women and children.
+MAP is at the forefront of a movement to promote end violence against women and children.

-Their "Don't Buy It Project" engages men and people of all gender identities to create a culture where the demand for commercial sex is nonexistent.
-Check out their educational resources for your community to gain a deeper understanding of the harm caused by sexual exploitation and empower men to be a part of the solution.
+Check out their educational resources for your community to gain a deeper understanding of the harm caused by exploitation and empower men to be a part of the solution.

 Access a 15-20 minute online learning experience you can use to get this conversation started.

-A CALL TO MEN is a violence prevention organization and respected leader on issues of manhood, male socialization and its intersection with violence, and preventing violence against all women and girls.
+A CALL TO MEN is a violence prevention organization and respected leader on issues of manhood, male socialization and its intersection with violence, and preventing violence.

-A CALL TO MEN works to promote a healthy and respectful manhood and shift attitudes and behaviors that devalue women, girls and other marginalized groups.
+A CALL TO MEN works to promote a healthy and respectful manhood and shift attitudes and behaviors that devalue others.

 They work with coaches, youth groups, high schools, colleges, and more to promote healthy, respectful relationships.
 They offer free LIVERESPECT curriculum for middle school and high school age boys, a college campus curriculum and many more resources.